How to Choose a Humidifier?

 - The level of humidity you wish to achieve should vary with the outside temperature.
 A simple rule of thumb is as the outside air temperature decreases so should the desired humidity you wish to reach and maintain.
 The reason for this is that if you continue to maintain a certain level of humidity as the outside air temperature decreases you may notice a great deal of condensation forming on your windows.
 This is because the dew point remains high as the surface temperature of the windows decrease allowing the air to condense and release its moisture when it come in contact with the window's colder surface.
 In some cases, you may only wish to maintain a humidity level of 25 to 30 percent when it is very cold outside.

 - None of our humidifiers produce any white mineral dust which can be a by-product of some other brands.
-The exception to that statement is a proviso that our favorite, Air-O-Swiss, is not receptive to softened water and will disperse white dust if softened water is used.
+However, if there is a water softener installed in your home the high sodium levels in your water will create white dust when used in any ultrasonic humidifier.
 This is as a result of the salt used in most water softening systems.
 The sodium from the salt cannot be removed by the demineralization cartridges in the ultrasonic humidifiers and the result is this fine white dust appearing on all the surfaces in the room.

 - Hard water presents a problem for all humidifiers, and you should expect the filters to need changing more often.
-On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic variety like the Air-O-Swiss, as it would cause white dust to be dispersed as a result of the salt used to soften it.
+On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic humidifier, as it would cause white dust to be dispersed as a result of the salt used to soften it.

 There are basically 5 types and you will find we carry all of them except for the latter type.
 They are: Ultrasonic Warm/Cool Mist, Ultrasonic Cool Mist, Evaporative Cool Mist, Air Washer, and Steam Vaporizer Warm Mist.

-Evaporative Cool Mist: With our evaporative cool mist humidifiers, humidity is produced by a fan that draws the air in from the room and blows it over or through a moistened wick in water.
+With our evaporative cool mist humidifiers, humidity is produced by a fan that draws the air in from the room and blows it over or through a moistened wick in water.
 Some of this water evaporates and this water vapor is added to the air which increases its humidity.
 This air is then blown back into the room to increase the humidity in the room.
-This air is not wet just has more humidity in it.
 Since heat is removed from the air when evaporation occurs the air is cooled as a result so the air coming out will be cooler than when it went in.
-This can be a disadvantage to some who like to keep their home warm but it will only lower the overall air temperature in the home a degree or two.
-Furthermore, the increase of the humidity in the air will make it feel warmer to the body so this would cancel out any temperature decrease.
+We carry MoistAir evaporative humidifiers which are a great value.

-Air Washers: are evaporative cool mist humidifiers that use a series of rotating plastic discs instead of filter wicks to evaporate water into the air.
-Air Washer Humidifiers add humidity to a room and help to clean the air.
+These add humidity to a room and help to clean the air.
 Water in conjunction with rotating discs retain and remove airborne impurities, including large dust and pollen particles, while returning clean, properly humidified air to the room.
 Air washers produce a cool mist only.
 An air washer is the most robust kind of humidifier, are very reliable and they can cover a larger area than the other types of humidifiers.
-Air washers have no problems with mineral dust; However they do require regular maintenance, as you have to rinse out a pan of dirty water on a frequent basis.
-Also, keep in mind that though an air washer is able to remove large allergen particles from the air, they do not remove the sub-micron lung penetrating particles that really hurt you.
-If one is looking to clean the air thoroughly of all allergens a stand alone dedicated air purifier is recommended.
+Air washers have no problems with mineral dust; However they do require regular maintenance, as you have to rinse on a frequent basis.
+Also, keep in mind that though an air washer is able to remove large allergen particles from the air, they do not remove the sub-micron lung penetrating particles.
+We carry both the Venta and the top of the line Stadler Form Robert airwasher.

 There are three major sizes of humidifiers and they each have a different gallon dispersion rating, as well as square footage usually covered.
 Decide how much square footage you are aiming to cover and how many rooms.